Rammed earth

-Rammed earth is a technique for constructing foundations, floors, and walls using compacted natural raw materials such as earth, chalk, lime, or gravel.
+Rammed earth, also called pisé, is a technique for constructing foundations, floors, and walls using compacted natural raw materials such as earth, chalk, lime, or gravel.
 It is an ancient method that has been revived recently as a sustainable building method.

-Under its French name of pisé it is also a material for sculptures, usually small and made in molds.
+Pisé also refers to a material for sculptures, usually small and made in molds.
 It has been especially used in Central Asia and Tibetan art, and sometimes in China.

-Edifices formed of rammed earth are on every continent except Antarctica, in a range of environments including temperate, wet, semiarid desert, montane, and tropical regions.
-The availability of suitable soil and a building design appropriate for local climatic conditions are the factors that favour its use.
+Edifices formed of rammed earth are found worldwide, in a range of environments including temperate, wet, semiarid desert, montane, and tropical regions.
+The availability of suitable soil and a building design appropriate for local climatic conditions are two factors that make its use favorable.

-The French term "pisé de terre" or "terre pisé" was sometimes used in English for architectural uses, especially in the 19th century.

-The process
+Building process

-Making rammed earth involves compacting a damp mixture of subsoil that has suitable proportions of sand, gravel, clay, silt and stabilizer, if any, into a formwork (an externally supported frame or mold).
+Making rammed earth involves compacting a damp mixture of subsoil that has suitable proportions of sand, gravel, clay, silt, and stabilizer if any, into a formwork (an externally supported frame or mold).

 Historically, additives such as lime or animal blood were used to stabilize it.

 Soil mix is poured into the formwork to a depth of 10 to 25 cm and then compacted to approximately 50% of its original volume.
-The soil is compacted iteratively, in batches or courses, so as to gradually erect the wall up to the top of the formwork.
+The soil is compacted iteratively in batches or courses so as to gradually erect the wall up to the top of the formwork.
 Tamping was historically manual with a long ramming pole by hand, but modern construction systems can employ pneumatically-powered tampers.

 After a wall is complete, it is sufficiently strong to immediately remove the formwork.
-This is necessary if a surface texture is to be applied, e.g., by wire brushing, carving, or mold impression, because the walls become too hard to work after approximately one hour.
+This is necessary if a surface texture is to be applied, e.g., by wire brushing, carving, or mold impression because the walls become too hard to work after approximately one hour.
 The compressive strength of rammed earth increases as it cures.
-Cement-stabilised rammed earth is cured for a minimum period of 28 days.
+Cement-stabilized rammed earth is cured for a minimum period of 28 days.

 In modern rammed earth buildings, the walls are constructed on top of conventional footings or a reinforced concrete slab base.

-The construction of an entire wall begins with a temporary frame, the "formwork", which is usually made of wood or plywood, as a mold for the desired shape and dimensions of each section of wall.
-The form must be durable and well braced, and the two opposing faces must be clamped together to prevent bulging or deformation caused by the large compressing forces.
+The construction of an entire wall begins with a temporary frame, the "formwork", which is usually made of wood or plywood, as a mold for each wall section's desired shape and dimensions.
+The form must be durable and well-braced, and the two opposing faces must be clamped together to prevent bulging or deformation caused by the large compressing forces.
 Formwork plays an important role in building rammed earth walls.
 Historically, wooden planks tied using rope were used to build walls.
 Modern builders use plywood and/or steel to build formwork.